Constraints on Relic Magnetic Black Holes: Introduction

-Instead, in this paper, we put constraints on the existence of relic primordial black holes with magnetic charge.
-We focus on extremal magnetic black holes (EMBHs), but point out the applicability and strength of the bounds in the non-extermal cases (namely, for black holes heavier than $10^{15}$g).
-The dominant bounds come mainly from two sources -- galactic gas cloud heating at large masses, and destruction of white dwarfs at moderate and low masses.
-We also present novel constraints from gamma ray emission for EMBHs at low masses, though there are never dominant.
-In addition, we discuss bounds from the destruction of magnetic fields, the Parker bound, and direct searches.
+In this paper, we put constraints on the abundance of primordial black holes with magnetic charge.
+We focus on extremal magnetic black holes (EMBHs), but point out the applicability and strength of the bounds for magnetic black holes (MBHs) heavier than $10^{15}$g with non-extremal charges.
+The dominant bounds come mainly from two sources -- Galactic gas cloud heating at large masses ($>4\times 10^{12}$g) and destruction of white dwarfs (WDs) at lower masses.
+We present novel constraints from gamma-ray emission for EMBHs at low masses, though they are never dominant.
+In addition, we touch upon bounds from the destruction of magnetic fields and direct searches at MACRO.

 Magnetic monopoles derived from some GUTs are predicted to catalyze proton decay with significant cross sections \cite{Callan:1983nx,Rubakov:1982fp}.
-The bounds on EMBHs change significantly when one assumes catalyzed proton decay in stellar objects -- neutron stars, white dwarfs, and the sun -- due to heating and neutrino emission.
-We scan over cross sections for this catalysis to generate robust bounds on relic abundances of EMBHs independent of the size of this effect.
-The dynamics of nucleon decay near EMBHs are highly non-trivial and we leave a detailed analysis for future work.
+The bounds on EMBHs change significantly when one assumes catalyzed proton decay in stellar objects -- neutron stars, white dwarfs, and the Sun -- due to heating and neutrino emission.
+We scan over cross sections for this catalysis to generate robust bounds on relic abundances of EMBHs, independent of the size of this effect.
+The dynamics of nucleon decay near EMBHs are highly non-trivial, and we leave a detailed analysis for future work.